-Additional expenses required of students as they progress through the Nursing Program are: uniform costs, travel expenses to clinical sites and application fees for licensure.
+Additional expenses required of students as they progress through the Nursing Program are: uniform costs, travel expenses to clinical sites, NCLEX review courses, and application fees for licensure.

 Credit By Examination

 Credit for some of the nursing courses may be earned through credit by examination.
 Other methods of earning credit are explained in the Advanced Placement section of this catalog.